isomerpages/pa-cdcvouchers-v2/index.md

   - infobar:
       title: Thank you for staying strong, Singapore!
       subtitle: Subtitle
-      description: About a sentence worth of description here
+      description: Every........
+About a sentence worth of description here
       button: Button text
       url: /faq/
   - resources: